 Sustainability - a recognized business approach

-The Department of Energy's (DOE's) Office of Health, Safety and Security (HSS) is researching the concept of sustainability as one part of its efforts to ensure the Department's continuing effectiveness in reliably achieving its mission in an increasingly global and diverse business climate.
+The Department of Energy's (DOE's) Office of Independent Enterprise Assessments is researching the concept of sustainability as one part of its efforts to ensure the Department's continuing effectiveness in reliably achieving its mission in an increasingly global and diverse business climate.
 Sustainability allows senior executives to capture a full and integrated view of diverse and complex organizations factoring in the economic, safety, environmental, and social needs.
 The relevance of sustainability is reflected in various manifestations in corporate business.
 For example, Dow Jones recognizes sustainability as an investable concept exemplified in the 1999 establishment of the Dow Jones Sustainability Indexes.
 These indexes track the financial performance of leading sustainability-driven companies and provide asset managers with reliable and objective benchmarks to manage sustainability portfolios.
 Further, General Electric Inc., DuPont, Dow Chemical Company, Ford Motor Company, and 3M are but a handful of companies embracing sustainability as either a way to propel a successful business to even greater success, or to turn around struggling business units.
 Click the link for our Sustainability Outreach Program brochure.

 Proposed Sustainability Pilot Study

 A review of other industrial sustainability programs reveals that industries organize their sustainability efforts into a number of elements.
 This allows them to categorize operational data for analyzing corporate-wide trends and assessing overall performance.
-HSS has developed a sustainability model made up of twelve such elements which are reflective of industry practices and are also aligned with DOE's strategic plan.
+IEA has developed a sustainability model made up of twelve such elements which are reflective of industry practices and are also aligned with DOE's strategic plan.
 The twelve elements are identified as: 1) Infrastructure, 2) Human Capital, 3) Safety, 4) Security, 5) Environmental Stewardship, 6) Leadership and Organizational Transformation, 7) Mission and Markets, 8) Legal and Licensing, 9) Stewardship, Good Governance, and Reputation, 10) Acquisition, Procurement, and Supply Management, 11) Science, Technology, and Innovation, and 12) Business Systems.
-Central to the sustainability model, HSS expects that these elements will enable "corporate-wide" analyses similar to those of other high-performing corporations.
-HSS believes this model is now ready for testing.
+Central to the sustainability model, IEA expects that these elements will enable "corporate-wide" analyses similar to those of other high-performing corporations.
+IEA believes this model is now ready for testing.

-HSS believes the testing of this model will yield results that are most useful by establishing full partnership with a leader in DOE field operations.
-To accomplish this, HSS seeks to collaboratively finalize the desired elements for modeling, further develop the implementation approach, agree upon evaluation requirements, and work as a team as the pilot effort progresses.
+IEA believes the testing of this model will yield results that are most useful by establishing full partnership with a leader in DOE field operations.
+To accomplish this, IEA seeks to collaboratively finalize the desired elements for modeling, further develop the implementation approach, agree upon evaluation requirements, and work as a team as the pilot effort progresses.
 This testing, in a controlled and limited setting, is necessary to accurately assess the strengths and weaknesses of the sustainability concept for DOE, rather than forcing a potentially poor fit on a broader scale.

 The Center for Strategic and International Studies (CSIS) has completed a significant research project that considers the long-term implications of global trends facing the world.
 Their findings have been compiled in a website called Seven Revolutions.
 The project maps seven key trends that will effect change out to the year 2025, providing leaders with a comprehensive outline of the major challenges that lie ahead.
 The seven "revolutionary" areas of change are: